A total of 2,508 Carnegie libraries were built worldwide:

 Isle of Wight

 Sandown, Isle of Wight has a Carnegie Library, emblazoned with the motto Time and Tide Wait for No Man above the front door, accessed by a short flight of steps.
 Karl Marx used to visit regularly.
-It used to house the free Museum of Isle of Wight Geology2, commonly called the Dinosaur Museum, on the first floor, until Dinosaur Isle was constructed in nearby Yaverland and the display relocated.
+It used to house the free Museum of Isle of Wight Geology2, commonly called the Dinosaur Museum, on the first floor, until Dinosaur Isle was constructed in nearby Yaverland and the displays relocated.
 The Isle of Wight Council have often wished to close Sandown Library but dare not.
 Although the Isle of Wight Council owns the freehold of Sandown Library, this is as the

 beneficiary of a restrictive covenant.
 Should the library close, the council could lose the legal ownership of the building.
 The library is currently open part-time.

-Growing up on the Island, libraries were exciting places.
+Growing up on the Island, the libraries were exciting places.
 Sandown Library (Carnegie) also had the Dinosaur Museum.
 Cowes Library, on the same road as my Granddad's house, hosted the Maritime Museum.
 The Lord Louis Mountbatten Library in Newport had a gallery, history museum and the back room was where the Vectis Astronomical Society met each month.

 Fenton in the Potteries was the only town out of the six towns that make the city of Stoke-on-Trent unable to raise the funds to have a library itself.
 All the other towns had libraries.
 Opening in 1907, unfortunately Fenton Library closed in 2011 due to budget cuts, after more than 100 years.
 The building is still standing.
 Photograph.